keylime/keylime/docs/design/security.rst

 The adversary cannot corrupt (i.e., take control of, or impersonate) the verifier, registrar, tenant or any attesting environment, but has full control over the rest of the system, including the nodes' filesystem and memory.

-.. [#] This type of rule-based adversary is first described by Danny Dolev and Andrew Yao in their 1983 paper, `"On the security of public key protocols"`_.

-.. _"On the security of public key protocols": http://www.cs.huji.ac.il/~dolev/pubs/dolev-yao-ieee-01056650.pdf

 Exclusions
 """"""""""